Battery Energy Storage System (BESS) Commissioning: Reaching COD safely and efficiently

 Daria Mark

-Daria Mark is an electrical engineer, marketer, and renewable energy advocate.
+Daria is an electrical engineer, marketer, and renewable energy advocate.
 She has spent years elevating stories of people and companies who are creating lasting solutions to the climate crisis.

 Horacio Larios